Achieving the Heisenberg limit of metrology via measurement on an ancillary qubit

 \section{Metrology with ancillary qubit}

 In this paper, we consider a metrology model consisting of a high-spin probe (spin ensemble) and an ancillary spin-$1/2$.
-The full Hamiltonian including the free part $H_0$ and the interaction part $H_I$ reads ($\hbar\equiv1$)
+The full Hamiltonian is based on the so-called ZZZZ model~\cite{braun2018quantum} including the free part $H_0$ and the interaction part $H_I$ ($\hbar\equiv1$), i.e.,

 where $J_\alpha=\sum_{k=1}^N\sigma_\alpha^k/2$, $\alpha=x,y,z$, denotes the collective spin operator with $\sigma_{\alpha}^k$ the $\alpha$-component of Pauli matrix of the $k$th probe spin, $\omega_P$ and $\omega_A$ represent the energy splitting of the probe spin and the ancillary spin, respectively, and $g$ is the coupling strength between the two components.